 The Police Public Contact Survey (PPCS) provides detailed information on the characteristics of persons who had some type of contact with police during the past year, including those who contacted the police to report a crime or were pulled over in a traffic stop.
 The PPCS interviews a nationally representative sample of residents age 16 or older as a supplement to the NCVS.
 The survey enables BJS to examine the perceptions of police behavior and response during these encounters.

 Cosponsored by the Department of Education’s National Center for Education Statistics (NCES), the School Crime Supplement (SCS) is administered every two years.
 This supplement asks respondents ages 12 through 18 about crimes that occurred at school and other characteristics of school crime.

 The Supplemental Fraud Survey (SFS) collects data on the experiences of adults across seven types of personal financial fraud during the preceding 12 months.
 It also collects information on victim characteristics and whether the incident was reported to police or others.

-The Supplemental Victimization Survey (SVS) asks persons age 16 or older about their experiences wiht stalking during the preceding 12 months, and collects information on the demographic characteristics of stalking victims.
-It also collects information on the nture of stalking victimization, including the number of offenders, the relationship between the victim and offender, and the frequency and duration of the stalking.
+The Supplemental Victimization Survey (SVS) asks persons age 16 or older about their experiences with stalking during the preceding 12 months, and collects information on the demographic characteristics of stalking victims.
+It also collects information on the nature of stalking victimization, including the number of offenders, the relationship between the victim and offender, and the frequency and duration of the stalking.